Women Builders (painting)

-Women Builders, is a painting by American artist William H. Johnson.
-Johnson painted this in 1945 as part of his Fighters for Freedom series.
+Women Builders is a painting by American artist William H. Johnson.
+Johnson painted it in 1945 as part of his Fighters for Freedom series.

-Johnson was inspired by the 1931 book Women Builders written by Sadie lola Daneil and illustrated by Hallie Q. Brown.
-The children's book contains biographies of Black women who Daneil considered pioneers in education, finance, and social institutions.
+Johnson was inspired by the 1931 book Women Builders written by Sadie lola Daniel and illustrated by Hallie Q. Brown.
+The children's book contains biographies of Black women who Daniel considered pioneers in education, finance, and social institutions.

-Included in the painting are images of the seven subjects of the book as well as a portrait of the author, Sadie lola Daneil.
+Included in the painting are images of the seven subjects of the book as well as a portrait of the author, Sadie lola Daniel.